Comprehensive Breakdown of How Much a Virtual Event Costs

 - Sending out recording kits to presenters homes

-I also want to note that while you are saving money on travel, food and beverage, and hotel rooms in a virtual environment, you will still need a healthy budget to manage the event logistics.
+While you are saving money on travel, food and beverage, and hotel rooms in a virtual environment, keep in mind you will still need a healthy budget to manage the event logistics.
 In the virtual environment, managing event logistics includes:

 - Scheduling time with your presenters